xuenanmi/DrugExcipients_OneShotLearning/README.md

 # DrugExcipients_OneShotLearning
 This repository contains code for "Predicting the Activities of Drug Excipients on Biological Targets using One-Shot Learning" paper.
+J. Phys.
+Chem.
+B 2022, 126, 7, 1492–1503.

 **1.generate_negative_sample.py**